3 ways to stay on the bright side of healthy aging

 Whoever said that growing old isn’t for sissies had a point.
-Every day, I see patients struggling with aches, pains, limited mobility, and far worse.
+It seems that with great age comes great responsibility to deal with aches, pains, limited mobility, and sometimes far worse.
 When our health declines, we tend to blame aging.
 But I’ve come to the conclusion that growing older isn’t the villain.
 It’s our “everything is downhill now” response to aging that’s the problem.
 Because the truth is, growing older is certainly better than the alternative.
 And now scientists are discovering that simply changing your attitude about aging can truly be a game changer.

 A few years ago, researchers made a startling discovery.
 In examining women with stressful lives — mostly caregivers with disabled children — the scientists found that those who saw life as something they could cope with had fewer markers of aging.
 Meanwhile, those who believed they were trapped in a hopeless situation over which they had no control were old beyond their years at the cellular level.
 In fact, on average they showed signs of aging that normally occurs in someone at least ten years older.
-Clearly, the stress of feeling that you’re stuck or overwhelmed or that life is hopeless has a very real impact on your health, something my longtime patient Ralph learned about the hard way.
+Clearly, the stress of feeling that you’re stuck or overwhelmed or that life is hopeless has a very real impact on your health.

 The aging markers the study focused on are known as telomeres, microscopic caps that shield the ends of our chromosomes.
 These little collections of DNA (the material containing each cell’s genetic instructions) are involved in the process of cell division, a vitally important process that helps to keep our bodies functioning properly.
 Each time a cell divides, the telomere attached to it contributes a portion of itself to the process and therefore becomes smaller.